 (a.)
 Action Without a Meeting.
 Action taken by a majority of the members of the Board of Directors or of any committee without a meeting is nevertheless an action of the Board of Directors or such committee if all members of the Board or committee, as the case may be, consent thereto in writing, or by electronic transmission and the writing or writings or electronic transmission or transmissions are filed with the minutes of the proceedings of the Board of Directors or committee, whether done before or after the action so taken.

 (1.)
 For the purposes of these Bylaws, “electronic transmission” means any form of communication, not directly involving the physical transmission of paper, that creates a record that may be retained, retrieved and reviewed by the recipient thereof, and that may be directly reported in paper form by such recipient through an automated process.

+(2.)
+For the purposes of these Bylaws, “Sign” includes executing an electronic signature.

 (b.)
 Meetings by Telephone.
-Any one (1) or more members of the Board of Directors, or any committee designated by the Board of Directors, may participate in a meeting of such Board or committee by means of conference telephone or any other form of communications equipment by means of which all persons participating in the meeting can effectively communicate with each other, and participation in a meeting pursuant to this subsection shall constitute presence in person at the meeting.
+Any one (1) or more members of the Board of Directors, or any committee designated by the Board of Directors, may participate in a meeting of such Board or committee by means of conference telephone or any other form of communications equipment by means of which all participating directors or committee members communicate with each other, and participation in a meeting pursuant to this subsection shall constitute presence in person at the meeting.

-Section 6.12 Compensation and Reimbursement of Expenses.
+Section 6.11 Compensation and Reimbursement of Expenses.
 Members of the Board of Directors shall serve without compensation, but may receive such reimbursement of expenses as the Board of Directors determines by resolution to be just and reasonable.
-The standard rate for the reimbursement of expenses related to official travel by personal automobile, that is approved by the Board of Directors, shall be the current United States federal government mileage reimbursement rate; such rate shall be obtained through the office of the Chief Operations Officer.
+The standard rate for the reimbursement of expenses related to official travel by personal automobile, that is approved by the Board of Directors, shall be the current United States General Services Administration (GSA)mileage reimbursement rate.

-Section 6.13 Administrative Hearings.
-The Board of Directors shall have the power to conduct hearings on issues relating to the operation and integrity of the Association in conformance with Article XVII of these Bylaws.

-Section 6.14 Executive Session.
-The Chairperson of the Board of Directors has the authority to declare that all or part of a Board of Directors Meeting is to be conducted as an executive session.Members of the Board of Directors and the General Counsel attend executive session.
+Section 6.12 Executive Session.
+The Chairperson of the Board of Directors has the authority to declare that all or part of a Board of Directors Meeting is to be conducted as an executive session.
+Only Members of the Board of Directors and the General Counsel shall attend the executive session.
 The Chairperson may decide to allow others to be in attendance during an executive session.

 Article VII Officers

 Section 7.01 Limitation on Holding Multiple Offices.
-Unless otherwise provided in the Constitution or Bylaws, no member of the IAI may serve in more than one elected or appointed officer position at the same time.
+No member of the IAI may serve in more than one elected or appointed officer position at the same time.

 Section 7.02 Elected Officers, Membership Qualifications and Term.
 The following officers shall be elected for a one (1) year term of office at the Annual Membership Meeting by the voting members of the IAI from a list of candidates eligible for each respective position submitted to the membership by the Nominating Committee, which is subject to additional nominations from the floor at the Annual Membership Meeting: President, First Vice President, Second Vice President, Third Vice President, and Fourth Vice President.
 Only Active, Life Active, and Sustaining Active members may hold the offices of President or any of the Vice Presidents.
 All other elected officers shall be voting members unless provided otherwise in these Bylaws.
 The term of office for the elected officers shall begin from the day after the annual elections and end the day after the next annual election at which their respective replacements are elected.